Incorporating schema markup on your site offers an incredible opportunity to improve search visibility and boost organic click-through rate (CTR).

 But implementing schema markup for rich results is a challenging and complicated process.

-So, let's cover the most common issues with schema implementation and go over how to fix pesky structured data errors.
+So, let's cover the most common schema implementation issues and go over how to fix pesky structured data errors.

 Table of Contents: